TrueFiEng/restless/README.md

 ))
 ```

-## Responses
+## Response functions

-These are simple higher-order helper function used to construct responses.
-The `asyncHandler` requires that the last function passed to it returns a response.
+These are simple higher-order helper functions used to construct express responses.
+The `asyncHandler` requires that the last function passed to it returns a response function.

 ### `responseOf`

 Used to send json data:
 ```javascript
 responseOf({ foo: 'bar' }) // default 200 status
 responseOf({ error: 'NOT_FOUND' }, 404) // custom status-code
 ```